alks801/telegram-insta-engagement-bot/README.md

 All code is really clearer and easier to understand (with comments ha-ha).
 In index.js file all start with debug mode.
 Good luck and let's see you all in next versions! :)

+### How to set up:
+1) Get your token from bot father.
+2) Put token into index.js.
+3) Run, add bot into group and send /chatId command messages to your bot.
+4) It will sen you back group chatId.
+Use it in index.js file
+5) Run in non Debug mode.

+**Note.** It wasn't tested in not debug mode! (with real timings).

 Common Description.
 (Old, but more or less actual)
 --------------------